ni/systemlink-enterprise-examples/Test Plan Operations Examples/README.md

 When passing string arguments or parameters to a job or notebook, it is important to ensure that they are properly escaped.
-Arguments and parameters must be escaped when passed as json to the Work Order service and escaped again to be passed to the job or notebook execution.
-For example, if passing a path as an argument or parameter, the backslashes must be escaped once for json parsing by the Work Order service and then again to be passed to job or notebook
+Arguments and parameters must be escaped when passed as JSON to the Work Order service and escaped again to be passed to the job or notebook execution.
+For example, if passing a path as an argument or parameter, the backslashes must be escaped once for JSON parsing by the Work Order service and then again to be passed to job or notebook
 executions: `"C:\\\\\\\\path\\\\to\\\\sequence.seq"`.